 Enjoy a free event at Washington Park

-We have so many great parks downtown that give you great views of the city.
+We have so many great parks downtown that gives you great views of the city.

 One of my absolute favorite places in Cincinnati is Washington Park.
 There is a parking garage underneath the park and our family has never had any problems during multiple visits all year round.
 There is also a great community element there with special events like live music, Easter Egg hunts, City Flea (Urban Flea market), yoga and movie nights.